-(plus VAT if applicable).
+Performance Fee: (plus VAT if applicable).
+No.

-Performance Fee: No.

 Charges taken from: Capital

-(Note: deducting charges from capital may erode or constrain capital growth)
+(Note: deductin growth) ng charges froi n capital may erode or constrain capital

 Investment minima: 2

 Lump sum subscription £1,000

-Top-up £500
+Тор-ир £500

 Holding £1,000

 Redemption N/A (provided minimum holding is maintained)

 Switching N/A (provided minimum holding is maintained)

-Initial price of
+Initial price of Shares: £1

-Shares:

 Past Performance:

+2021 2022

-Fund return 6.2%
+Fund return (Class A) 6.2% -3.80%

-(Class A)

-BoE Base Rate 0.11%
+BoE Base Rate % 0.11% 1.46%

-Annual

-difference
+Annual difference 6.09% -5.26

 Met objective

 Failed to meet objective

+NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
+THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS